BambooFlower/Math-Scripts/README.md

 # Math-Scripts

-A collection of MATLAB scripts for mathematical concepts visualization.
-The scripts cover mostly PDEs and Fluid Mechanics
+A collection of scripts for mathematical concepts visualization:

 - Mathematical Biology Folder: MATLAB visualization of Advection-Diffussion behavior of different biological invasions
 - PiEstimate Folder: MATLAB estimation of Pi using Monte Carlo simulations